John Sargent Pillsbury Sr.

 John served for 58 years on the board of directors of the Pillsbury Co. and remained an active member until 1962 He was chairman of the board from 1932 until his retirement in 1952 when he became director emeritus.
 Pillsbury also was a director of Northwestern National Bank, Northwestern Bancorporation, Meriden Iron Co., and was president of Sargent Land Co., and the Keewatin Mining Co.

 Pillsbury was a lifelong Republican who built a magnificent summer home where he and his wife of 57 years raised their growing family.
 He married Eleanor Jerusha Lawler (b.
 August 31, 1887) on December 5, 1911, and they had six children of which Edmund and Charles died early in life.
 The survivors were his namesake John S. Pillsbury Jr., his son George and two daughters Mrs. Thomas M. Crosby, Orono, Minnesota, and Mrs. Stanley R. Resor, Washington, D.C.
 Known as Pillsbury Mansion and as Southways Estate on Lake Minnetonka (or Southways for short), the mansion became famous for the beauty New Jersey architect Harrie T. Lindeberg built into it.
 They spent their winters at their home in Palm Beach, Florida which is where John S. Pillsbury Sr., died on January 31, 1968, in Palm Beach County, Florida.
-His funeral was held at Plymouth Congregation Church and burial was at Lakewood Cemetery, Minneapolis, Hennepin, Minnesota.
+His funeral was held at Plymouth Congregation Church and burial was at Lakewood Cemetery in Minneapolis.

 There has been confusion between the identities of John's great uncle, himself and his namesake son because they all possessed exactly the same name of John Sargent Pillsbury and they were all top executives at the same family owned company.